dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 the other is converge-cast with cryptographic signatures a la [Rampart](https://dl.acm.org/doi/10.1145/191177.191194).
-In either case, echoing can be streamlined so the amortized per-message communication is linear, the minimum necessary to spread the message.
+In either case, echoing can be streamlined so the amortized per-message communication is linear, which is anyway the minimum necessary to spread the message.

 Transports are often constructed in layer-by-layer regime.
 In this regime, each sender is allowed one message per layer, and a message may refer only to messages in the layer preceding it.